Trees and palms that interfere with powerlines are a safety risk and can interrupt your electricity supply.

 You can help avoid the future need for trimming or removal of plants near powerlines by planting away from powerlines, or by planting powerline friendly approved plants.

-Powerline friendly approved plants are those that will not grow to within two metres of the main powerlines that run along the street.
+Powerline friendly approved plants are those that won't grow to within two metres of the main powerlines that run along the street.
 When it comes to the service lines that connect to your home, the heights vary, so your planting should vary accordingly.
-Some safetree species grow to four metres in height.
-Be aware of the powerlines around your home when you position your plants and make sure you check the height they will grow to in maturity.
+Some Safetree species grow to four metres in height.
+Be aware of the powerlines around your home when you position your plants and make sure you check the height they'll grow to in maturity.

 View the Safetree plant list